About the Student Ombuds OfficeFrequently Asked Questions

 What types of problems does the office handle?

-A: The Student Ombudspersons will talk with a student about a problem or concern in any area of university life.
-Students should consider contacting the Student Ombudspersons when they:
+A: The Student Ombuds will talk with a student about a problem or concern in any area of university life.
+Students should consider contacting the Student Ombuds when they:

 - have a question about an existing policy or believe that a procedure or regulation has been applied unfairly.